 iii.
-Organisational Development Programme - Risk Escalation and Reporting.
+Capital Ambition Delivery Programme - Risk Escalation and Reporting.

-Programme and Project Risk Registers are used to identify, manage, monitor and report risks to the Organisational Development Programme.
+Programme and Project Risk Registers are used to identify, manage, monitor and report risks for all projects within the Capital Ambition Delivery Programme.
 These risks are escalated on a systematic basis through the corporate Project Quality Assurance (PQA) process (PQA Handbook - CIS 5.PQA.708).

-All risks identified by the Project Team and Stakeholders are reported to the Project Board and Project Executive.
-Typical escalation points are to the Project Board and Project Executive \rightarrow Programme Board and Senior Responsible Officer \rightarrow Portfolio Board and Portfolio Director \rightarrow Senior Management Team / OD Board.
+All risks identified by the Project Manager/Business Change Manager are reported to the relevant Project Board and Project Executive.
+Typical escalation points are to the Project Board and Project Executive \rightarrow Programme Board and Senior Responsible Officer \rightarrow Senior Management Team (acting as the Sponsoring Group for the Capital Ambition Delivery Programme).